-Let’s continue our rediscovery of efficiency of learning methods.
+Let’s continue our rediscovery of the efficiency of learning methods.

-Summarization, highlighting/underlining/marking, mnemonics, imagery use for text learning, and rereading all received low efficiency grade in the meta-study.
+Summarization, highlighting/underlining/marking, mnemonics, imagery use for text learning, and rereading all received low-efficiency grades in the meta-study.
 The reason for their low utility grade differs; the studies into the methods show mixed results, it is not generalized, has narrow applications, and/or its efficiency is limited.

 Highlighting, underlining, and marking materials (low)

 Highlighting is one of the most popular methods for students in college.
-Although an extremely popular method of learning, highlighting ranked rather low on this study’s utility scale.
-This technique is popular because it is very easy to implement and require very little training.
+Although an extremely popular method of learning, highlighting ranked rather low on this study’s utility-scale.
+This technique is popular because it is very easy to implement and requires very little training.
 Most studies analyzed in the meta-analysis showed no noticeable improvement in test scores by highlighting over simply reading the information.
-Although highlighting, underlining, and marking materials is often paired with other methodologies of learning, the study evaluated highlighting on its own merit.
-Thus the reason that highlighting does score a higher utility score on this meta-analysis is because its effectiveness and applicability is limited to certain information and tasks.
+Although highlighting, underlining, and marking materials is often paired with other methodologies of learning, the study evaluated highlighting on its merit.
+Thus the reason that highlighting does score a higher utility score on this meta-analysis is because its effectiveness and applicability are limited to certain information and tasks.

 Tips for highlighting: Although highlighting alone has shown to be no more effective than simply reading the material, the combination of highlighting with other methods in the study will prove to be effective in retaining information for testing.
 For instance, employing the use of highlighting with recall/self-testing can prove to be effective in internalizing the material.